Getting Started

 Sorting

-Sort annotations by Mark, Type, Page, Length, or Weight using the settings panel.
+Sort the table by fields like Mark, Type, Page, Length, or Weight to review related rows together.

 Scale Calibration